 Separate Server Integration

-Run Mastra as a standalone server and connect your Next.js frontend (using Assistant UI) to its API endpoints.
+Run Mastra as a standalone server and connect your Next.js frontend (using assistant-ui) to its API endpoints.
 This approach separates your AI backend from your frontend application, allowing for independent development and scaling.

 Create Mastra Server Project

 First, create a dedicated project for your Mastra server.
-Choose a directory separate from your Next.js/Assistant UI frontend project.
+Choose a directory separate from your Next.js/assistant-ui frontend project.

 Navigate to your chosen parent directory in the terminal and run the Mastra create command:

-This command will launch an interactive wizard to help you scaffold a new Mastra project, including prompting you for a project name and setting up basic configurations.
+npx create-mastra@latestThis command will launch an interactive wizard to help you scaffold a new Mastra project, including prompting you for a project name and setting up basic configurations.
 Follow the prompts to create your server project.
 For more detailed setup instructions, refer to the official Mastra installation guide.

 Once the setup is complete, navigate into your new Mastra project directory (the name you provided during the setup):

-You now have a basic Mastra server project ready.
+cd your-mastra-server-directory # Replace with the actual directory nameYou now have a basic Mastra server project ready.

 API Keys

-Ensure you have configured your environment variables (e.g., OPENAI_API_KEY
+Ensure you have configured your environment variables (e.g., OPENAI_API_KEY)

-within this Mastra server project, typically in a .env.development
+within this Mastra server project, typically in a .env.development file, as

 required by the models you use.
-The create-mastra
+The create-mastra wizard might prompt you

 for some keys, but ensure all necessary keys for your chosen models are